 - Dwell time: How long did a user spend on the web-page?
 (The total time the user had the page/window/tab in focus.)

 - Interaction events: Did the user engage beyond an accidental click?
 This event is fired any time a behaviour assigned to a widget is triggered.
 This may be clicks, scrolls within the creative.

 - Interaction rate percentage: Behavioural events/by impressions.

-When we optimise campaigns, we do so towards these five metrics.
+When we optimise campaigns, we do so towards these five mobile ad metrics.
 From experience, we’ve learned that high viewability doesn’t necessarily mean high interaction rate.
 So we keep an eye on all of these metrics.

 Interaction events may be a higher indicator of performance of attention.
 So we record on the report and optimise according to best performing creative and best performing inventory.